scotdunn/aws-cli/awscli/examples/kms/encrypt.rst

 About this command:

+* Identifies the CMK

+    The command uses the ``key-id`` parameter to specify the AWS KMS customer master key (CMK) that is used to encrypt the data.
+The value is a CMK ID, but you can use a CMK ARN, an alias, or an alias ARN.

 * Uses the ``fileb://`` prefix in the value of the ``--plaintext`` parameter.

     The ``fileb://`` prefix tells the CLI to get the plaintext data from a binary file.
 If the file is not in the current directory, type the full path to file.
 For example: ``fileb:///var/tmp/ExamplePlaintextFile`` or ``fileb://C:\Temp\ExamplePlaintextFile``.